 Impact of Telemedicine on Patient Satisfaction and Perceptions of Care Quality in Radiation Oncology

-With Covid-19 acutely shifting care episodes from in-person to virtual, Memorial Sloan Kettering Cancer Center’s Radiation Oncology Department studied their patients’ perceptions of care using telemedicine.
+With COVID-19 acutely shifting care episodes from in-person to virtual, Memorial Sloan Kettering Cancer Center’s Radiation Oncology Department studied their patients’ perceptions of care using telemedicine.

 Using Quality Reviews’ real-time patient feedback tool, Q-Reviews®, Memorial Sloan Kettering Cancer Center was able to survey 1077 patients divided into two groups (in-person vs. telemedicine) to assess patients’ perception of care.